THREE RIVERS ROWING ASSOCIATION

 Other types of private lessons include rowers who want to improve their skills in in a particular boat.
 For example, a group of rowers who want extra coached practices in preparation for a race.
 Sometimes a rower from out of town wants to row on Pittsburgh's rivers while in town.
 Private lessons are perfect for these and other special circumstances.
 Let us know what you want to accomplish, and we'll help you meet your goal.

-To request a private lesson please fill out a TRRA Private Lesson Request Form and one of our coaches will follow up with you to schedule the lessons.
+To request a private lesson in 2022 please fill out a TRRA Private Lesson Request Form and one of our coaches will follow up with you to schedule the lessons.
 Please review TRRA safety guidelines to familiarize yourself with requirements for certification.

 We will begin scheduling private lessons in May 2021 or when safety conditions permit.